 One way to share the message is with a Xerces “Leaves the Leaves” sign.
-Visit our gift center to get your own, which comes with a complimentary year of membership to the Xerces Society and supports our work to conserve invertebrates and their habitats.
+Signs are available in our gift center in exchange for a donation.
+Each sign comes with a year membership to the Xerces Society and supports our work to conserve invertebrates and their habitats.

 Another option is to share your dedication to the cause on social media with the hashtag #LeaveTheLeaves.

 - How to Create Habitat for Stem-Nesting Bees

 - Blog: Leave The Leaves!
 These Invertebrates Depend On It.